-X. ACKNOWLEDGEMENT
+ACKNOWLEDGEMENT

-The authors are thankful to the Registrar, Ravenshaw University, Odisha for his kind permission to provide the laboratory facility and help to publish this paper.
+The authors are thankful the to Registrar, Ravenshaw University, Odisha for his kind permission to provide the laboratory facility and help to publish this paper.
 The authors are thankful to the Registrar, Utkal University, Bhubaneswar to publish the paper.
 The authors are also thankful to the Dean, Pondicherry University, Puducherry for characterisation of the samples.